arjunvegda/japanese-moji/README.md

 - Supports custom single Unicode and Unicode ranges out-of-the-box
 - 100% TypeScript friendly
 - ESM, CJS, and UMD builds
-- Only pay for what you use this library is fully tree-shakable
+- Only pay for what you use — its fully tree-shakable

 ## 🚀 Demo